This Sausage Stuffing Recipe from Scratch is made with Kaiser rolls, eggs, onions, parmesan cheese, Italian sausage, milk, and baked to perfection.

 Description

-This Italian Sausage Stuffing Recipe from Scratch is made with Kaiser rolls, eggs, onions, parmesan cheese, Italian sausage, milk, and baked to perfection.
+This Italian Sausage Stuffing Recipe from Scratch is made with Kaiser rolls, eggs, onions, parsley, rosemary, parmesan cheese, Italian sausage, milk, and baked to perfection.

 Ingredients

-- 8 Kaiser rolls, preferably old, cut into bite size pieces
+- 8 Kaiser rolls or 2 baguettes, preferably stale, cut into bite-size pieces

 - 5 eggs, beaten